andrewsolis/aframe-lecture/content.md

 <!-- NOTES -->
 - Onboard web developers into the 3D and VR world with easy-to-use tools
 - Prototype WebVR experiences faster
+- Slides taken from aframe, if you like to see original slides

 ------